 Director, Global Partnership for Zero Leprosy

 The turning point in Dusenbury’s career came in 2000, while she was working as the Director of Federal Affairs for Emory University.
-When a new member of Emory’s Heath Policy Advisory Committee (Dr. Jeffrey P. Koplan, former director of the U.S. Centers for Disease Control and Prevention and current Senior Vice President for Global Health at Emory) arrived, she shared with him that she was torn between getting a graduate degree in health economics or going to law school.
-“One day Jeff said to me, ‘There’s this great talk over at Emory Law School.
+When a new member of Emory’s Health Policy Advisory Committee (Dr. Jeffrey P. Koplan, former director of the U.S. Centers for Disease Control and Prevention (CDC) and current Senior Vice President for Global Health at Emory) arrived, she shared with him that she was torn between getting a graduate degree in health economics or going to law school.
+“One day Jeff said to me, ‘There is this great talk over at Emory Law School.
 You should go and listen to this fellow.
-I think after you listen to him, you’ll know what direction to take.’”
+I think after you listen to him, you will know what direction to take.’”

-That ‘fellow’ turned out to be Bill Foege, co-founder of The Task Force for Global Health.
+That ‘fellow’ turned out to be William H. Foege, MD, co-founder of The Task Force for Global Health.
 Five minutes into his speech, Dusenbury’s direction was clear.
-“I decided to go to grad school and focus my career on public health.”
+“I decided to go to graduate school and focus my career on public health.”

 In the United States, where there are less than 200 cases each year, leprosy might seem like an archaic disease best known for its disfiguring effects and the stigma surrounding it.
-Yet throughout the world, more than 200,000 people continue to be diagnosed with leprosy annually (WHO), and “we know there are far more cases than are being reported,” Dusenbury says.
+Yet throughout the world, more than 200,000 people continue to be diagnosed with leprosy annually (WHO), and “we know there are far more cases than are being reported,” said Dusenbury.

-Major players in this effort include the International Federation of Anti-Leprosy Associations (ILEP); the International Leprosy Association; the Sasakawa Health Foundation; the leprosy program directors from Brazil, Ghana, and India; the U.N.
+Major players in the Partnership include the International Federation of Anti-Leprosy Associations (ILEP); the International Leprosy Association; the Sasakawa Health Foundation; the leprosy program directors from Brazil, Ghana, and India; the U.N.
 Rapporteur for Leprosy; the International Association for Integration, Dignity, and Economic Advancement (IDEA); the World Health Organization (WHO) Global Leprosy Programme; and Novartis.
-“This partnership is really unique,” Dusenbury says.
-“It’s one of the only collaborations that’s bringing together this broad spectrum of partners in a single organization to support a country-led vision and roadmap for the future.”
+“This partnership is really unique,” said Dusenbury.
+“It is one of the only collaborations that’s bringing together this broad spectrum of partners in a single organization to support a country-led vision and roadmap for the future.”